syuhas/terraform-devops/README.md

 This project provisions secure infrastructure on AWS using Terraform to simulate a real-world cloud deployment scenario.
 It includes a web server running in a private subnet, publicly accessible via an Application Load Balancer with HTTPS.
 Additional configuration was added to support installation of necessary packages and optional SSH access for debugging.

+WSL/Linux was used to perform all of the scripting and Terraform steps.
+I also included some instructions for Windows in case this will be run in from a Windows environment.

 The infrastructure supports optional access to the private EC2 instance through a bastion host if a valid key pair is provided.
 A self-signed SSL certificate is used to demonstrate HTTPS termination at the load balancer.

 <br><br>